-In keeping with FCA's mission to encourage, sponsor, and promote work of a contemporary, experimental nature, applicants must demonstrate that their artistic practice falls within this context.
-Created in 1993, Emergency Grants provides prompt funding for innovative visual and performing artists who:
+Created in 1993 to further FCA's mission to encourage, sponsor, and promote work of a contemporary, experimental nature, Emergency Grants provide urgent funding for visual and performing artists who:

-- Have unanticipated, sudden opportunities to present their work to the public when there is insufficient time to seek other sources of funding
+- Have sudden, unanticipated opportunities to present their work to the public when there is insufficient time to seek other sources of funding

 - Incur unexpected or unbudgeted expenses for projects close to completion with committed exhibition or performance dates

-- Applicants must be living in the United States or U.S. territories and have a U.S. Tax ID Number (SSN, EIN, ITIN)
+- Applicants must be living in the United States or U.S. territories and have a U.S. Tax ID Number (SSN, EIN, ITIN, or other)

-- Applicants must have committed performance or exhibition opportunities, providing specific dates at the time of application.
+- Applicants must have committed performance or exhibition opportunities, and be able to provide specific dates at the time of application.

 - Applicants must be individual artists, or an individual representing an artist collective, ensemble, or group.
 Curators, producers, workshop organizers, organizations, or arts presenters are not eligible to apply.

-- Applicants may not reapply for a project for which they have previously been denied.
+- Applicants may not reapply for a project for which they have previously been denied funding.

 - To confirm that your application meets program guidelines, please review our Emergency Grants F.A.Q.s.